 In energy-efficient homes, triple-glazing windows make sense in cold climates and are great for homes facing noisy locations.
 However, be aware that large east and west-facing windows can create short periods of overheating in summer, so consider using recessed windows with summer shading.

 Double or Triple-Glazed Windows?

-Some people think triple-glazing is the best choice since it has the best chances of keeping cold out; however, it may not be best for a mixed climate, where summers are hot, and it’s more expensive.
-High-quality double-glazed windows will keep you warmer in the winter while cutting on energy costs; it’s also best for hot summer climates.
+Some people think triple-glazing is the best choice since it has the best chances of keeping cold out; however, it may not be best for a mixed climate, where summers are hot, and installation is more expensive.
+On the other hand, high-quality double-glazed windows will keep you warmer in the winter while cutting energy costs; it’s also best for hot summer climates.

 What Are the Best Replacement Windows?